Overview

 • Lack legal rights and a policy/commitment on respecting free, prior, and informed consent of indigenous and local communities; or

-• Lack policy/commitment on no exploitation of workers are respecting labour rights.
+• Lack policy/commitment on no exploitation of workers are respecting labor rights.

 We also strongly encourage processors, such as palm oil mills, to implement traceability systems for external crop suppliers, construct an assurance method to guarantee crops are lawfully sourced, and engage with external suppliers on their own NDPE standards.